sqids/sqids-spec/README.md

 Here's how encoding works:

-1. A pseudo-random alphabet offset integer is chosen from the given input.
+1. An `offset` index is chosen from the given input
-1. Alphabet is split into two pieces using that offset and that parts are swapped.
+1. Alphabet is split into two pieces using that offset and those two halfs are swapped
-1. Two characters are reserved from that alphabet, named `prefix` and `partition` (`prefix` is always the first character of the generated ID; `partition` is the character that acts as a separator between throwaway number and real numbers).
+1. Alphabet is reversed
 1. For each input number:
-   1. Another character is reserved from the alphabet, named `separator`.
+   1. The first character from the alphabet is reserved to be used as `separator`
-   1. The rest of the alphabet is used to encode the number into an ID.
+   1. The rest of the alphabet is used to encode the number into an ID
-   1. If this is not the last number in the input array, either a `partition` or a `separator` character is appended (depending on the index & whether the numbers are partitioned or not).
+   1. If this is not the last number in the input array, the `separator` character is appended
-   1. The alphabet is shuffled.
+   1. The alphabet is shuffled
 1. If the generated ID does not meet the `minLength` requirement:
-   - If this is the first time, a throwaway number is prepended to the input array.
-   - Number are encoded again to generate a new ID (this time partitioned).
-   - If the `minLength` requirement is still not met, a new ID is composed in this way: the `prefix` character + a slice of the alphabet to make up the missing length + the rest of the ID without the `prefix` character.
+   - The `separator` character is appended
+   - If still does not meet requirement:
+     - Another shuffle occurs
+     - The `separator` character is again appended to the remaining id + however many characters needed to meet the requirement
 1. If the blocklist function matches the generated ID:
-   - If this is the first time, a throwaway number is prepended to the input array & encoding restarts (this time partitioned).
-   - If the throwaway number has also matched the blocklist, then the throwaway number is incremented & encoding restarts.
+   - `offset` index is incremented by 1, but never more than the length of the alphabet (in that case throw error)
+   - Re-encode (repeat the whole procedure again)

-Decoding is the same process but in reverse, with a few exceptions:
+Decoding is the same process but in reverse.
+A few things worth noting:

-- Once the `partition` character is found, everything to the left of it gets thrown away.
-- There is nothing done regarding `blocklist` and `minLength` requirements, those are used for encoding.
+- If two separators are right next to each other within the ID, that's fine - it just means the rest of the ID are junk characters used to satisfy the `minLength` requirement
+- The decoding function does not check if ID is valid/canonical, because we want blocked IDs to still be decodable (the user can check for this stuff themselves by re-encoding decoded numbers)

 ## 📦 Porting to a new language